andela-ooduntan/movies/README.md

-# Movie — A movie directory app
+# MovIT — A movie directory app